natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

 "reservoirs" which are considered virtually permanent unless disturbed.
 Thus, even in the absence of a land-use or land-cover change, carbon continues to be sequestered naturally.

-In practice, if accumulation begins in the year 2030, it will start appearing in the carbon stock output in year 2031, not 2030, after there has been a year for carbon to be accumulated.

 Loss of carbon from the soil pool (sediments) upon disturbance is more nuanced than sequestration because different types of human uses and/or stasis may